thrackle-io/rules-engine/docs/userGuides/DEVELOPER-GUIDE.md

 - make testAll
     - runs all test scripts with the correct parameters.
 NOTE: it is verbose.
 To run without all the extra info, remove -vvvvv or reduce number of "v"s to your like, ie -vv
 - make deployAll
-    - deploys the entire protocol project to localhost:8545
+    - deploys the entire Tron project to localhost:8545
 - make deployAllApp
     - deploys the application examples to localhost:8545